nhanle-19/Behavior-validation-of-Biased-HLIP/README.md

 MPLBACKEND=Agg python -m py_compile examples/*.py
 ```

-## Notes
+## Methodology Notes

-- The main demonstration currently uses the acceleration-bias setup in
+- The five-link example uses the acceleration-bias setup in
   `examples/full_order_biased_hlip_acceleration.py`.
-- The reduced-order check is a consistency tool for the biased fixed point and
+- The reduced-order check is included to show the biased fixed point and
-  foot-placement convention; the five-link script remains the main result.
+  pre-impact foot-placement convention in isolation.
 - The URDF path is resolved relative to the repository root, so the main script
   does not depend on the shell's current working directory.
-- This is a preliminary biased HLIP demonstration.
-Parameters, gains, and
+- Parameters and gains are example values chosen for demonstration.
+They should
-  validation criteria should be revisited before treating the results as final.
+  not be interpreted as final tuned results.